jyturley/cooking/main/README.md

 Fritos
 ```

-No need to go all ot on purchasing the beef short-rib.
+No need to go all out on purchasing the beef short-rib.
 Too much marbeling can cause the chili to get oily.

 ### Instructions
 1. Beans + 6tbsp salt + water in large plastic container.
 Soak for 8 hours.
 Drain and rinse soaked beans.